Zaatari Refugee Camp

 Pearson Fellow Alum, MPP '17

-Lak graduated from the Lahore University of Management Sciences, where she studied economics and political science, and became interested in working in global security.
+Lak graduated from the Lahore University of Management Sciences, where she studied economics and political science and became interested in working in global security.
 At Harris Public Policy, she pursued this career by studying data evaluation, security strategy, and international human rights.
-She worked in the office of Senator Dick Durbin, where she assisted his Chicago office in calling for stronger regulations to protect children against lead poisoning.
-As part of the University of Chicago Law School’s International Human Rights Law Clinic, she is currently working on a research project in collaboration with the Office of the High Commissioner for Human Rights (United Nations) to study past, current, and planned preventing or countering of violent extremism programs, with a focus on their effect on women and minority groups.
+She worked in Senator Dick Durbin’s Chicago office, calling for stronger regulations to protect children against lead poisoning.
+As part of the University of Chicago Law School’s International Human Rights Law Clinic, she also worked on a research project in collaboration with the UN Office of the High Commissioner for Human Rights to study past, current, and planned violent extremism prevention programs, with a focus on their effect on women and minority groups.

-Lak attended the Clinton Global Forum University Conference, where she was one of a select few of 1,200 students to be acknowledged for her work on stage.
+Lak attended the Clinton Global Forum University Conference, where she was among 1,200 select students acknowledged for her work on stage.
 Her strategy for providing care and protection to women who have survived violence in Pakistan was highlighted in the Clinton Global Initiative’s “No Ceilings” report.
+Following her graduation in June 2017, Lak briefly worked for the Pakistani government before accepting the position of Business Development Lead at Cambridge Global Advisors in Washington, DC.

 Makeshift, temporary shelter made of plastic and clothing at a refugee center in Baidoa, Somalia.